tsipkens/aubos/README.md

 3. The **tools** package contains miscellaneous functions to aid in analysis.
 This includes a text-based toolbar function attributed to @sgrauer.
 4. The **regularization** package contains tools to help during inversion, such as generating prior covariance matrices.

-We refer the reader to individual functions for more information.

 This codebase also contains three classes:

 1. The **Aso** class is used to handle axisymmetric objects that are only defined with respect to radial position (i.e., do not have axial variations).
-The functions in the +kernel folder are built to evaluate the transforms for these objects.
+The functions in the `+kernel/` folder are built to evaluate the transforms for these objects.

 2. The **Aso2** class, similarly, is used to handle axisymmetric objects, this time by including radial and axial variations.
 Solving these problems generally takes much longer than the 1D case considered above.

 3. Finally, the **Camera** class is used to output the ray positions and directions for a pinhole camera, which established a framework by which to expand this representation to include other effects (e.g., lens aberration).

+We refer the reader to individual functions and class definitions for use and more information.

 ## Description